 - What does it mean to be a responsible student?
 Make a list of the times your hard work and commitment led to your success.
 Use your past academic achievements to create a standard for yourself

-- Make an appointment with a Career Coach to talk about planning your career.
+- Make an appointment with a Career Educator to talk about planning your career.
 This will engage you in the academic process and energize you to follow through

 - Develop partnerships with friends or classmates who have strong Relator® They can point out when your commitments are causing you to neglect those who mean the most to you